Arren Bar-Even: Research

-Already in his PhD at the Weizmann Institute, Bar-Even made advances in metabolic engineering.
-He extended our basic understanding of the general features of enzymes and metabolic pathways, in a series of insightful meta-analyses of key design principles of metabolism.
-This deep grasp of the fundamentals of how metabolism operates and evolves was a basis for his advances in metabolic engineering.
-These included the invention of a multitude of novel pathways for synthetic carbon fixation, formate assimilation, photorespiration bypasses, and significant contributions to the establishment of the predominant CO_{2} fixation cycle – the Calvin-Benson cycle – in E. coli.
+In his PhD in metabolic engineering, he shed light on enzymes and metabolic pathways in his meta-analyses of key design principles.
+His grasp of the fundamentals of how metabolism operates and evolves led to the invention of novel pathways for synthetic carbon fixation, formate assimilation, photorespiration bypasses, and significant contributions to the establishment of the predominant CO_{2} fixation cycle – the Calvin-Benson cycle – in E. coli.

 Based on formate, Bar-Even established the idea of a formate bio-economy with the potential to revolutionize food- and feedstock production among other biotechnological sectors for a circular carbon economy.
 In the formate bio-economy, formate is produced from CO_{2} physiochemically using renewable energy sources and subsequently fed as sole carbon source to engineered microbes to produce a myriad of products, such as fuels, other value-added chemicals, food and feedstock.

 After starting his own lab at the Max Planck Institute of Molecular Plant Physiology, Bar-Even worked among other projects on the biological realisation of the formate bio-economy.
 This mainly consisted of engineering model organisms (e.g. E. coli, S. cerevisiae, etc.) towards formatotrophic growth – the ability to grow on formate as a sole carbon source.
 In 2020, this goal was achieved with the demonstration of the first synthetic formatotrophic E. coli cells growing via the reductive glycine pathway, a synthetic pathway designed by Bar-Even and only later found to operate in nature.
 Notably, the engineered cells could also grow on methanol as sole carbon source, which had been a long-standing goal of synthetic biology.